Best outdoor escapes in NSW

 The Snowy Mountains

-The ‘Snowies’ are chock-full of adventure year-round.
+The ‘Snowies’ are chock-full of adventure year-round and one of the most popular NSW adventure destinations.
 Located around five hours drive south of Sydney (one to 1.5 from Canberra), this mountainous region includes adventure towns such as Jindabyne and Cooma, plus the ski and mountain bike Mecca of Thredbo.
 Spend a few days – or preferably a week – seeking adventure down here and it will just be a taste of the vast amount of fun on offer, making the perfect excuse for a return trip.

 From June to October, the Snowy Mountains region is – yep, you guessed it – a snow-sports centre, with skiing at Thredbo, Perisher and/or Guthega and – for the more experienced – plenty of backcountry slopes to explore and test yourself on.
 From November to May, it’s adventure central; activities on offer include mountain biking (Thredbo’s just-extended Thredbo Valley Trail is a must-ride), hiking, fly-fishing, paddling, swimming, 4WD touring and brilliant camping.
 If you don’t want to camp, there is a variety of accommodation types at Thredbo, Jindabyne and Cooma.

 During the warmer months, hiking Mt Kosciuszko is a must.
 From the top of the chairlift begins a medium-difficulty climb to mainland Australia’s highest peak.
 The three- to four-hour round trip covers spectacular alpine terrain and the view from the summit lookout, across the roof of Australia, is unforgettable.
 Guided walks are available from Thredbo and hikes to Charlotte Pass and Blue Lake are worth checking out as well.